mdn/translated-content/files/pt-br/web/javascript/reference/errors/invalid_for-of_initializer/index.md

 {{jsSidebar("Errors")}}

-A exceção JavaScript "a declaration in the head of a for-of loop can't have an initializer" ocorre quando a cabeça de um [for...of](/pt-BR/docs/Web/JavaScript/Reference/Statements/for...of) loop contém uma expressão inicializadora tal como `for (const i = 0 in iteravel)`.
-Isto não é permitido no laço for-of.
+A exceção JavaScript "a declaration in the head of a for-of loop can't have an initializer" ocorre quando a cabeça de um [for...of](/pt-BR/docs/Web/JavaScript/Reference/Statements/for...of) loop contém uma expressão inicializadora tal como `for (const i = 0 of iteravel)`.
+Isto não é permitido no laço `for-of`.

 ## Mensagem